nightmode/logitech-g29/README.md

 npm install logitech-g29
 ```

+Windows users who are having trouble connecting to a wheel may need to run the [Logitech G Hub](https://www.logitechg.com/en-us/innovation/g-hub.html) software one time to setup drivers.

 [Ubuntu](http://www.ubuntu.com/desktop) users will most likely want to remove the `sudo` requirement of interfacing with the wheel.
-This can be easily accomplished by creating a file at `/etc/udev/rules.d/99-hidraw-permissions.rules` with the following code.
+This can be accomplished by creating a file at `/etc/udev/rules.d/99-hidraw-permissions.rules` with the following code.
 After saving the file, reboot and then you can move on to more fun tasks.

 ```
 KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="plugdev"